Leadership skills in management education

 Jordan Whitney Enterprises, Inc

 Kalargyrou, Valentini; Pescosolido, Anthony T.; and Kalagiros, Emmanuel A., "Leadership skills in management education" (2012).
-Hospitality Management Scholarship.
+Academy of Educationl Leadership Journal.
 13.

 Copyright of Academy of Educational Leadership Journal is the property of Dreamcatchers Group, LLC and its content may not be copied or emailed to multiple sites or posted to a listserv without the copyright holder's express written permission.
 However, users may print, download, or email articles for individual use.